aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 As you grow the number of routes a given Lambda function should handle, it is natural to split routes into separate files to ease maintenance - That's where the `Router` feature is useful.

-Let's assume you have `app.py` as your Lambda function entrypoint and routes in `split_route_module.py`, this is how you'd use the `Router` feature.
+Let's assume you have `split_route.py` as your Lambda function entrypoint and routes in `split_route_module.py`.
+This is how you'd use the `Router` feature.

 === "split_route_module.py"